dy55/time-elapse/README.md

 This plugin was initially extracted from the docs of Redbud Project.

 *There is only Chinese edition right now.
+I'm sorry for that.
 L10n is coming in the later version.*